Sunset

 Chinatown

-Since the
+Since

-as well as Latin America and Indian.
+population, as well as Latin American and Indian.

-Some Notable
+Some

-Sites in the area;
+Notable Sites in the area;

 Southwest